Milliman-PRM/Milliman-Access-Portal/Documentation/UserGuide_Video_Scripts/ClientAdmin.md

 I am going to edit the Sample client and add a new domain to the list. (sampledomain.com)

-Now I could add users with domains milliman.com, notadomain.com, and sampledomain.com to this client.
+Now I am able to add users with domains milliman.com, notadomain.com, and sampledomain.com to this client.

 ### Deleting a Client